-If the co-op has arranged for e-mail notices under section 26.2(d), members can give notices and documents to the co-op by e-mail at an address set by the co-op.
-Notices and documents by e-mail are considered delivered at the time of sending.
+Section 1.5(c) (Electronic Notices and Documents) states rules for about when notices and documents can be signed or delivered electronically.
+Members can sign or deliver those documents to the co-op by e-mail at an address set by the co-op.
+They are considered delivered at the time of sending.